COMPETITION RULES AND GUIDELINES

-To participate in these competitions, your team must fill out the Web-based Intent to Enter form indicating participation interest.
-Participants can enter both the Butterworth Product Development Competition and also the Beall Student Design Competition, but can only win one (1) prize.
-Entering both competitions increase the chance of winning, but must qualify with the appropriate student team members (1 ICS and 1 Engineering student to qualify for both competitions).
+To participate in these competitions, your team must fill out the Web-based Intent to Participate form indicating participation interest.
+Participants can enter either the Butterworth Product Development Competition or the Beall Student Design Competition, and can only win one (1) prize.

 Obtaining Additional Team Members: